Home Is a kitchen covered by contents insurance?

 Compare household insurance policies

 Before purchasing contents insurance, it is wise to compare carefully .
 Insurers may exclude certain things from coverage.
-These may include damage caused by intentional/grievous fault.
+For example, damage caused by intentional acts or gross negligence.
 Other causes of damage may also be excluded.
 This can be found in the terms and conditions and any clauses of the insurance policy.
 Exclusions may affect the amount of the premium offered.

 Calculate your contents insurance premium right away!